PedroGuitian/PedroGuitian/README.md

 I'm a **Computer Science major** and **Applied AI Minor** at Marist University (3.92 GPA).

-I'm currently focused on **building full-stack applicsations such as Cramora AI**.
+I'm currently focused on **building full-stack applications such as Cramora AI**.

 ---